Claim compensation for a holiday

 It’s a good idea to send the letter by registered post and keep a copy, so you have proof that the holiday company received it.
 You can also email them - some of them have online forms.
 Keep a copy of what you send.

 If the company makes you an offer that you think is too low, you can ask for more.
 They might come back to you with a higher offer.

 If you booked with a company which is a member of a trade association, such as the Association of British Travel Agents (ABTA), you might be able to complain to them.

 Check if the company you booked with is a member of ABTA.
 You won’t be able to complain to ABTA if they’re not a member.

 Register a complaint on the ABTA website.

 If this doesn’t work you can get ABTA to mediate between you and the company.
 This means that ABTA will work with both you and the company to reach an agreement.
 There’s a fee for this service.

-As a last resort you can take the company to the small claims court in England and Wales, or raise civil legal action in the sheriff court in Scotland.
-However, this can be expensive and take a long time.
+As a last resort you can take the company to the small claims court - but this can be expensive and take a long time.

 Contact the Citizens Advice consumer helpline on 0808 223 1133 if you need more help - a trained adviser can give you advice over the phone.
 You can also use an online form.